AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/fiend/wastrilith-mpmm.md

 A wastrilith pollutes the waters around it.
 Its noxious presence even affects nearby sources of water when the demon travels on land.
 The corrupted water, which contains a measure of the demon's essence, responds to the wastrilith's commands—perhaps hardening to prevent foes from escaping or erupting in a surge that drags victims into its reach.

 Creatures that ingest water corrupted by a wastrilith risk their very souls.
 Those who drink the poisonous liquid might wither away until they finally die, or they remain alive only to become thralls of chaos and evil.
-To represent this defilementchapter 2 of the Dungeon Master's Guide, you can use the optional rule on abyssal corruption in "chapter 2 of the Dungeon Master's Guide", causing the poisoned creature to be corrupted.
+To represent this defilement, you can use the optional rule on abyssal corruption in "chapter 2 of the Dungeon Master's Guide", causing the poisoned creature to be corrupted.

 ```statblock
 "name": "Wastrilith (MPMM)"